Single Pixel Reconstruction for One-stage Instance Segmentation: Related work

 \section{Related work}

 \textbf{Object Detection:} Prevalent object detection approaches can be categorized into two classes: the two-stage framework based on region proposals \cite{girshick2015fast,ren2015faster}, or the one-stage framework based on convolutional feature maps \cite{redmon2016you,liu2016ssd,lin2018focal}.
-As pioneered in the R-CNN work \cite{ren2015faster}, the first stage generated a set of candidate region proposals to recall as much objects as possible, and the second stage use a deep networks to classify the proposals.
-Furthermore, R-CNN successfully underpinned many follow-up improvements like Faster R-CNN \cite{ren2015faster} and R-FCN \cite{dai2016object}, which are the current leading frameworks for object detection.
-An inevitable procedure of the two-stage methods is the per-proposal prediction.
-When a large number of proposals are utilized, this became a speed bottleneck of these methods.
-In contrast, the one-stage methods do not introduce the region proposals thus obtained a significant improvement on speed.
-OverFeat \cite{sermanet2013overfeat} was one of the first modern one-stage object detector based on deep networks.
-SSD \cite{liu2016ssd} and YOLO \cite{redmon2016you} are carefully designed for high speed at the expense of lower accuracy.
-Recently, DSSD \cite{fu2017dssd} and RetinaNet \cite{lin2018focal} have renewed interest in one-stage methods, achieving impressive accuracy that rivals that of two-stage detectors, and also running at much higher speeds.
+As pioneered in the R-CNN work \cite{ren2015faster}, the first stage generates a set of candidate region proposals to recall as much objects as possible, and the second stage uses a deep network to classify the proposals.
+R-CNN successfully underpinned many follow-up improvements like Faster R-CNN \cite{ren2015faster} and R-FCN \cite{DBLP:journals/corr/DaiLHS16}, which are the current leading frameworks for object detection.
+An inevitable procedure of the two-stage methods is the per-proposal prediction, which becomes a speed bottleneck of these methods in case of large number of proposals.
+In contrast, the one-stage methods do not introduce the region proposals thus have high computational efficiency.
+Commonly adopted object detectors include OverFeat \cite{Sermanet2013OverFeat}, SSD \cite{liu2016ssd}, YOLO \cite{redmon2016you}, DSSD \cite{Fu2017DSSD} and RetinaNet \cite{lin2018focal}.
+OverFeat is one of the first modern one-stage object detectors based on deep networks.
+SSD \cite{liu2016ssd} and YOLO \cite{redmon2016you} are carefully designed to speedup the implementation at the cost of degradation in accuracy.
+Recently, DSSD \cite{Fu2017DSSD} and RetinaNet \cite{lin2018focal} have renewed interest in one-stage methods, achieving impressive accuracy that rivals that of two-stage detectors, and also running at much higher speeds.

+\textbf{Instance Segmentation:} Instance segmentation requires a pixel-level prediction between and within classes \cite{hariharan2014simultaneous}.
+Current instance segmentation methods can be categorized into two classes, i.e., detection-dependent and detection-free method.